SET-IITGN/FSE_2024_LLM_ID_Swap/README.md

 #### Dataset Generation

 The dataset used in this study includes a variety of coding tasks designed to challenge the code generation capabilities of LLMs.
-The data was collected from ChatGPT-3.5, legacy Bard, and Gemini Pro.
+The data was collected from ChatGPT-3.5 (```text-davinci-002-render-sha```), Bard (legacy), and Gemini (```1.0-pro-001```).
 Each prompt was aimed at generating code snippets in Python, and our focus was on the ability of these models to recognize identifier swaps.

 #### Code Quality